tarekgh/opentelemetry-dotnet/example3/readme.md

    (but that doesn't mean it trumps any other concern)
 - Its hard to determine if we should use a factory until we determine what value are we trying to get from the factory.
-I'm going to iterate through each potential reason we might want a factory and explain why I don't believe any of them are sufficient justification.
+I'm going to iterate through each potential reason we might want a factory and explain why I don't believe most of them are sufficient justification.
   - I don't think we should be using the factory to do what OTel uses its 'Provider' types for, allowing a 3rd party to replace the core implementation of metric. .NET has an interest in ensuring that multiple data consumers each have access to measurement data which means there needs to be a .NET provided impl